Krombik/marker-cluster/README.md

 #### Why should I use MarkerCluster?

 - it is really fast
-- it could leverage [Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker/Worker) to avoid freezing while clustering a large amount of points
+- it could leverage [Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker/Worker) to avoid freezing while clustering a large amount of points (browsers only)
 - it does not dictate supplied points format
 - format of returned points is customizable